woocommerce/woocommerce/plugins/woocommerce-blocks/.github/pull_request_template.md

 2.
 3.

+* [ ] Do not include in the Testing Notes <!-- Check this box if this PR can't be tested (ie: it makes changes to tests, coding standards, docblocks, etc.). -->
-* [ ] Do not include in the Testing Notes <!-- Check this box if this PR can't be tested by users (ie: it doesn't include user-facing changes or it can't be tested without manually modifying the code). -->
+* [ ] Should be tested by the development team exclusively <!-- Check this box if this PR should be tested by the development team exclusively (ie: it doesn't include user-facing changes or it can't be tested without manually modifying the code). -->

 ### WooCommerce Visibility